kamalasaurus/bergelsonlab.org/resources.md

 <hr>

-<h2>Arabidopsis thaliana Genetic Resources</h2>
+<h2><em>Arabidopsis thaliana</em> Genetic Resources</h2>

 <h3>Genomic Polymorphism Data</h3>
 <p>
-We have devoted substantial effort over the last decade establishing the ability to perform Genome Wide Association mapping in A. thaliana.
+We have devoted substantial effort over the last decade establishing the ability to perform Genome Wide Association mapping in <em>A. thaliana</em>.
 This began with early work to understand genetic variation in the species, followed by later work to characterize patterns of linkage disequilibrium and the ability to association map simple traits.
 The work has come to fruition in a collaborative effort between the Bergelson, Borevitz and Nordborg labs in which 107 phenotypes are mapped <a href="https://pubmed.ncbi.nlm.nih.gov/20336072/">(Atwell et al., 2010)</a>, and the associated database can be found on the GMI website.
 </p>

 <h3>Regional Mapping (RegMap) Lines</h3>
 <p>
-1,307 accessions of A. thaliana have been genotyped using the Affymetrix Arabidopsis 250k – SNP chip (Horton et al., 2012), after first selecting unique lines from a collection of ~6,000 accessions genotyped using 149 genome-wide SNPs (Platt et al., 2010).
+1,307 accessions of <em>A. thaliana</em> have been genotyped using the Affymetrix <em>Arabidopsis</em> 250k – SNP chip (Horton et al., 2012), after first selecting unique lines from a collection of ~6,000 accessions genotyped using 149 genome-wide SNPs (Platt et al., 2010).
 We have collected high quality geographic coordinates for 1,193 of these samples (Anastasio et al., 2011).

 Due to the extensive size of this collection, these accessions enable mapping using either global or regional populations, and thus allow to compare the genetic basis of ecologically important traits among distinct subsets (Horton et al., 2012).
 These genotyped lines were created in collaboration with the Borevitz and Nordborg laboratories, and are available through the <a href="https://abrc.osu.edu/">Ohio State Arabidopsis Stock Center</a>.